Submitty/submitty.github.io/_docs/sysadmin/git.md

     </Files>
 ```

-Authentication for Git is handled by `/usr/local/submitty/sbin/authentication.py` through the Python3 AWSGI module
+Authentication for Git is handled by `/usr/local/submitty/sbin/authentication.py` through the Python3 WSGI module
 for Apache2 (mod_wsgi) which allows us to utilize a python script to handle the authentication process for repository
 access.
 Unfortunately, do to limitations within the module, the user that runs this script must be the same user
 that own the Apache2 process.
 To limit access to any criticial information by a user that isn't handled by Submitty,